 This recipe calls for a few simple ingredients and is much less work than other cooking methods such as baking or braising on the stove.
 We usually shred the slow cooked pork and turn it into pulled pork sandwiches.
 It’s super tender, juicy and melt-in-your-mouth delicious.

 HOW TO COOK PORK SHOULDER IN A CROCK POT

-- Start with a nice and big pork shoulder roast.
-You can trim large chunks of fat.
+- Trim large chunks of fat and remove the skin if necessary.
 Rinse and then dry well with paper towel.

-- Then I do a simple spice dry rub.
-For the maximum flavor, I mix together garlic powder, onion powder, paprika, salt and pepper to season the pork.
-Then massage it right into the meat.
+- Make a simple dry rub by mixing together garlic powder, onion powder, paprika, salt and pepper.
+Then massage the seasoning right into the meat.

 To make this pork shoulder roast in a slower cooker, I recommend cooking it for 8 hours on a LOW heat setting.
 Keep the lid covered.